 stay in Korea or permission to change status is received.

-- For Canadians with B-2 visa (tourist pass), an alien registration is made when the permission for the change of stay status is applied for after staying for 6 months.
+- For Canadians with B-2 visa (tourist pass), an expatriate registration is made when the permission for the change of stay status is applied for after staying for 6 months.

 Where to Apply

-The Alien Registration Card is issued by the local immigration office
+The Residence Card is issued by the local immigration office

 which has jurisdiction over the district in your address.